IvoFacundo/ivofacundo.github.io/_pages/media.md

 ## Traditional news outlets

 My work has been covered by several national and international news outlets:
-_Some of the articles are behing paywalls or are not accessible from specific countries.
-Have a look at the pdfs instead._
 * The **Canadian Investment Review** picks up our findings on algorithm aversion: [Does 'algorithm aversion' exist in financial decision-making?](http://www.investmentreview.com/analysis-research/does-algorithm-aversion-exist-in-financial-decision-making-9505) <a href="http://www.investmentreview.com/analysis-research/does-algorithm-aversion-exist-in-financial-decision-making-9505">[pdf]</a>
 * The **Frankfurter Allgemeine Zeitung** reports our results on retirement timing: [Warum die Deutschen so früh in Rente gehen](www.faz.net/aktuell/wirtschaft/oecd-kritisiert-flexirente-warum-sie-so-wenig-genutzt-wird-15325792.html) [pdf]
 * The **Wall Street Journal** recommends our test for time consistent preferences: [Before Retiring, Take This Simple Test](www.wsj.com/articles/before-retiring-take-this-simple-test-1477275121) [pdf]